-While many improvements of the newly designed CBU mailboxes were immediately evident, there are at least five significant CBU mailboxes features worth noting.
+While many improvements to the newly designed CBU mailboxes were immediately evident, there are at least five significant CBU mailbox features worth noting.
 At first glance these improvements may go unnoticed but include:

 - Sloped mailbox roof with front drip edge

 At first glance, CBU mailboxes may appear to have a flat roof.
 Yet, unlike its predecessor, the roof of the new USPS-approved CBU mailbox (regardless of the specific model) has been engineered with a slight slope.
 This allows rainwater to sheet off the rear of the CBU mailbox roof surface.
 The mailbox design engineers also added a clever drip edge to the front of the CBU mailbox roof.
 The drip edge helps to protect the tenant mail slots from possible dripping rainwater.
 In fact, the combination of a rear-sloping roof and a front drip-edge helps to prevent rainwater from dripping when the tenant or mail carrier opens the mailbox doors.

 Second in line with the 5 new CBU mailbox features is improved security, which may not be immediately obvious.
 CBU mailboxes are high-security cluster mailboxes, designed and manufactured to specifically help prevent mail theft and vandalism.
 Florence mailbox designers cleverly eliminated any possible pry sites.
 Thieves and vandals won’t be able to use a crowbar to access the CBU cluster mailbox unit.
 Additionally, the outgoing mail slot has two unique design features.
 The sloped hood helps to keep out inclement weather as well as the prying fingers of a thief.
 And inside, there’s an anti-fish comb designed to prevent thieves from using tools or wire hangers to manipulate the mail out of the CBU mailbox.